danwilliams/terracotta/README.md

   - Logging of HTTP requests and events using [Tokio Tracing][Tracing]
   - Templates implemented using the [Tera][] template engine
   - Static file handling
+  - Ability to serve static files as protected or public
   - Single-file deployment — all assets baked in
   - CSS foundation using the [Bulma][] CSS framework
   - Icons using [Font Awesome][]